afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 kubectl scale replicasets my-replicaset --replicas=3
 ```
 If replicas are not scaling as expected, check for issues such as resource constraints, unsatisfied PodDisruptionBudget, or problems with the underlying container runtime.

+#### 52. Can you explain the ingress controller routing mechanism?

+**Answer**.
+The Ingress controller manages external access to services in a Kubernetes cluster.
+It uses rules and configurations to route incoming traffic to the appropriate services based on criteria such as hostnames, paths, or other attributes.
+This routing mechanism allows for efficient and flexible traffic management, enabling the cluster to handle external requests and distribute them to the relevant services within.